dariodip/todo_microservice/microtweet-server/README.md

-# TODO LIST
+# Microtweet Server

 In this repository I built a simple microservice using:
 - Flask (as a Framework)
-- connexion (for generate routes and Swagger docs)
+- Flask-Sockets
-- MongoDB (as a database)
+- Redis (as data source)

 ## Without Docker